citelao/cse132-site/_guides/intro-to-circuits.md

 That may be hard if you don't know how to *wire* your own circuits, so we wrote this crash course.
 </aside>

 This guide is a quick introduction to the mechanics of electricity and simple circuitry.
 We'll start by explaining the circuit itself in concrete terms, including Ohm's Law, and then dive into circuit diagrams.
-We'll look at different circuit components and do some intuitive circuit analysis.
-Then I'll show you how to destroy things using electricity.
+This guide should help you analyze circuits intuitively and understand new components fairly quickly.

 ## Table of Contents
 {:.no_toc}